Policy on Academic Assessment

 As a part of their critical role in the teaching and learning process, faculty in each department have the primary responsibility for determining the scope and appropriateness of student learning outcomes in each credential-granting program in accordance with standards from their field of study.
 These outcomes should encompass what faculty deem most important for students to demonstrate in cognitive, behavioral and/or affective domains as a result of completing the program.
 Using primary measures that extend beyond final course grades, faculty in the department or other qualified professionals designated by the faculty (e.g. internship supervisors or external examinations, but not self-evaluation by students) evaluate the extent to which students demonstrate they have achieved each of these outcomes.
 In consultation with the Academic Assessment Committee, which is responsible for providing feedback about assessment in academic programs and coordinating the overall assessment program for general education, departments are also responsible for assessing student learning outcomes in general education courses they offer.

-On an annual basis, departments provide a report to the Office of Institutional Research and Assessment.
-These reports will be placed on a password-protected website accessible to all instructional faculty as well as Deans and the Provost.
-Reports will include:
+On an annual basis, departments provide either a full or interim report to the Office of Institutional Research and Assessment.
+These reports will be placed on a password-protected website accessible to all instructional faculty, as well as Deans and the Provost.
+For Reporting Guidelines please go to the following page: http://www.ccsu.edu/page.cfm?p=4223

 Following the principle of peer review and to identify promising assessment practices, the Academic Assessment Committee will provide feedback and support to departments by reviewing these reports on a multi-year cycle.